 Do law firms really need a CRM solution?
 And when do they need it?
 (First published in the Internet Newsletter for Lawyers)

+Customer (or Client) relationship management (CRM) is defined as 'information-technology enabled strategy aimed at identifying, targeting, acquiring, and retaining the best mix of customers.
 CRM helps in profiling prospects, understanding their needs, and in building relationships with them by providing the most-suitable products and a very high level of customer service.
-It integrates back and front office systems to create a database of customer contacts, purchases, information requested, technical support, etc. This database helps a firm in presenting a unified-face to its customers, and improve the quality of the relationship.” (www.businessdictionary.com)
+It integrates back and front office systems to create a database of customer contacts, purchases, information requested, technical support, etc. This database helps a firm in presenting a unified-face to its customers, and improve the quality of the relationship.' (www.businessdictionary.com)

 In a large law firm, it is easy to make the argument that technology can assist in co-ordinating client information and client relationships and that information can be used to identify cross selling opportunities.
 There have been occasions where two partners in different offices within the same firm pitched for the same piece of work, which hardly creates the right impression.